1976 Montréal Expos

 Things were slightly better on the mound, but the Expos' anemic offense gave their staff few runs to work with.
 As a result, Steve Rogers ended up with a record of 7-17 in spite of a very good 3.21 ERA.
 Woodie Fryman won the team's Player of the Year award and a trip to the All-Star Game thanks to a remarkable 13-13 record with a 3.38 ERA.
 Don Stanhouse also pitched pretty well, with a 9-12 record and a 3.77 ERA over 184 innings, but the other starting pitchers were not up to the task: Clay Kirby was 1-8, 5.70; Dan Warthen 2-10, 5.30; and Don Carrithers 6-12, 4.44.
 In the bullpen, Dale Murray led the National League with 81 appearances and saved 13 games with a 3.27 ERA, while rookie Joe Kerrigan pitched well over the second half, even if his record of 2-6, 3.79 was nothing to write home about.
 The rest of the relievers, Steve Dunning, Chip Lang, Fred Scherman, and Chuck Taylor, all posted ERAs over 4.00.

 1976 was the Expos' last season in makeshift Jarry Park, and also the summer of the 1976 Olympic Games in Montreal, which pushed the team to the back of the sports page.
 As a result, total attendance was only 646,704, which was 250,000 fans fewer than 1975, the Expos' worst year at the gate until then.
-Worse, they only topped 15,000 spectators four times all year and had their lowest crowd ever, 2,107 on September 7.
-To top it all off, the team was the victim of a Larry Dierker no-hitter on July 9 in Houston .
-There was one cause for optimism however: the club's AAA affiliate, the Denver Bears, had won the American Association championship with some very promising players, including outfielders Andre Dawson and Warren Cromartie, who did play a few games in Montreal towards the end of the season.
+Worse, they only topped 15,000 spectators four times all year and had their lowest crowd ever, 2,107 on September 7th.
+To top it all off, the team was the victim of a no-hitter by Larry Dierker of the Houston Astros on July 9th at the Astrodome .
+There was one cause for optimism however: the club's AAA affiliate, the Denver Bears, won the American Association championship with some very promising players, including outfielders Andre Dawson and Warren Cromartie, who did play a few games in Montreal towards the end of the season.
 Help was on the way.

 Further Reading